azumahjoshua/DevloperFoundary/Week7/README.md

 # System Design of A Bank

 ## Introduction
 The banking application is designed using a microservices architecture deployed in a private data center to handle critical financial operations, ensuring high availability, scalability, and security.
-This document outlines the architecture, core components, and best practices followed during the design and implementation.
+This README outlines the architecture, core components, and best practices followed during the design and implementation.

 ---